 Plan your visit

-The Museum is open from 10:00 to 18:00 and closed on Tuesday and on the following days — 1 January, Easter Sunday, 1 May, 24 and 25 December.
+The Calouste Gulbenkian Museum is open from 10:00 to 18:00 and closed on Tuesday and on the following days – 1 January, Easter Sunday, 1 May, 24 and 25 December.

-Acquired in life by Calouste Sarkis Gulbenkian, it is recognised as one of the best private art collections in the world, comprising more than six thousand works of art, from Antiquity to the beginning of the 20th century.
+Amassed in life by Calouste Gulbenkian, the collection of the Museum is considered one of the most important private collections in the world, totaling over 6,000 works of art, dating from Antiquity until the early 20th century.

 The two closest metro stations to the Calouste Gulbenkian Foundation are São Sebastião (blue and red lines) and Praça de Espanha (blue line).